NateWr/intent-story/README.md

 | `npm run build`           | Build your production site to `./dist/`          |
 | `npm run preview`         | Preview your build locally, before deploying     |

+## Translations

+> Are you a translator?
+Read our [./docs/translation] guide instead.

+Follow these steps to implement a new translation.

+1. Add the new translation using the two-letter language code to `src/i18n/`.
+2. Copy `src/i18n/index.astro` to a new page using the two-letter language code.